Tramper missing on Milford Track since Sunday

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A rescue operation is underway for a tramper missing on the Milford Track since Sunday.
+A search and rescue operation is under way for a tramper missing on the Milford Track since Sunday.

 Police say despite extensive searching on Monday, the man has not been found.